Trzebiatów: Middle Ages

 The lower Rega area around Gryfice and Trzebiatów was the site of a West Slavic Lechitic gród (fortified settlement) in the 9th century.
 The territory became part of the emerging Polish state under Mieszko I around 967.
 It was part of the Duchy of Pomerania, which separated itself from Poland as a result of the fragmentation of Poland.
 The first recorded mention of the town comes from 1170 when the Pomeranian Duke Casimir I granted a few villages and oversight of a church in the town to settlers from Lund in Sweden.

 In the early 13th century Trzebiatów became the seat of Duchess Anastasia of Greater Poland, who rebuilt the old castle into her residence.
 In 1224, Anastasia brought Premonstratensian nuns to the town.
 In the first half of the 13th century, German settlers invited by the Pomeranian Duke Barnim I began to settle in the area.
 In 1277, this settlement received town privileges under the Lübeck Law.
+In 1288 Duke Mestwin II granted several villages to the local monastery, with these grantings confirmed by Władysław I Łokietek in 1298.

 In 1416, the town became part of the Hanseatic League, then served as an important trade post and developed architecturally, with a typical Brick Gothic-style influence.
 It had trading connections with major cities such as Gdańsk and Copenhagen.

 Modern era

 In 1504, Johannes Bugenhagen moved to the town and became Rector of the local school.
 On 13 December 1534 a diet was assembled in the town, where the Dukes Barnim XI and Philip I as well as the nobility officially introduced Lutheranism to Pomerania, against the vote of Erasmus von Manteuffel-Arnhausen, Prince-Bishop of Cammin.
-In the following month Bugenhagen drafted the new church order (Kirchenordnung), founding the Pomeranian Lutheran church (today's Pomeranian Evangelical Church).
+In the following month Bugenhagen drafted the new church order, founding the Pomeranian Lutheran church (today's Pomeranian Evangelical Church).

 As a dowager, Sophia of Schleswig-Holstein-Sonderburg (1579–1658), widow of Philip II, Duke of Pomerania, lived in Treptow.
 Sophia's dower was a former nunnery, which she converted into a palace.
 While in Swedish service and thereafter Duke Francis Henry of Saxe-Lauenburg spent a lot of time with Duchess dowager Sophia in Treptow.
 Sophia's and Francis Henry's fathers were cousins.
 On 13 December 1637 Francis Henry and Marie Juliane of Nassau-Siegen (1612–1665) married in Treptow.
 Their first child was born in Treptow in 1640.
 Francis Henry also served Sophia as administrator of the estates pertaining to her dower.

 During the Thirty Years' War, in 1630, the town was besieged by forces of the Holy Roman Empire.
 In 1637 Bogusław XIII died leaving the Pomeranian ducal house extinct.
 At this point the duchy came under Swedish occupation with the Brandenburgian electors claiming succession in Pomerania.
 After the Thirty Years War the town became part of Brandenburg-Prussia in the Peace of Westphalia of 1648.
 It was part of the province of Pomerania.
 During the Seven Years' War, the town was occupied by Russia.